jabarhabashi1/Fireworks-Simulation-Fun/README.md

 ## Features ✨

 - **Rainbow Colors**: Each firework and its particles cycle through a spectrum of colors.
-- **Gravity Simulation**: Particles are affected by gravity, making them fall naturally.
+- **Gravity Simulation**: Gravity affects particles, making them fall naturally.
 - **Customizable Settings**: Adjust parameters like particle size, explosion speed, and fade rate to create different effects.
-- **Interactive Fun**: Click on the screen to create your own fireworks display!
+- **Interactive Fun**: Click on the screen to create your fireworks display!

 ---